 Eileen Vining, of Baltimore, professor of neurology and pediatrics at Johns Hopkins School of Medicine, and director of the John M. Freeman Pediatric Epilepsy Center, has received the J. Kiffin Penry Excellence in Epilepsy Care Award from the American Epilepsy Society.
 (Spring 2009)

 David Borenstein, of Potomac, Md., was included in Who’s Who in the World.
-He is president-elect of the American College of Rheumatology and will take the role of president in 2011.
-(Winter 2010)
+He served as president of the American College of Rheumatology from 2010-2011.
+He currently serves as chair of the Nominations Committee.